raspberrypi/documentation/installation/installing-images/README.md

 ## Writing an image to the SD card

-Before you start, don't forget to check [SD card requirements](../sd-cards.md).
+Before you start, don't forget to check [the SD card requirements](../sd-cards.md).

 You will need to use an image writing tool to install the image you have downloaded on your SD card.